Teichlab/scg_lib_structs/docs/source/ge/mcSCRB-seq.md

 Plate05,,,,,,N705,GGACTCCT,,,,
 ```

-Then, for each plate, you will get tw `fastq` files:
+Then, for each plate, you will get two `fastq` files:

 ```
 R1_001.fastq.gz